Tennessee State Route 70: Greene County

-SR 70 begins in Greene County as a primary highway at the North Carolina border, with the highway continuing as North Carolina Highway 208.
-It begins as a curvy 2-lane highway, going through the mountains along the Tennessee - North Carolina border.
-It goes west, crossing the Appalachian Trail a few hundred feet across the border before going through some mountains before lowering down into the farmland of Greene County and turning north, straightening and widening into a 2-lane rural highway with a speed limit of 55 (mph).
+SR 70 begins in Greene County as a primary highway at the North Carolina border, with the highway continuing as North Carolina Highway 208 (NC 208).
+It begins as a curvy two-lane highway, going through the mountains along the Tennessee - North Carolina border.
+It goes west, crossing the Appalachian Trail a few hundred feet across the border before going through some mountains before lowering down into the farmland of Greene County and turning north, straightening and widening into a two-lane rural highway with a speed limit of 55 mph.
 SR 70 then enters the community of South Greene and coming to a Y-intersection with SR 107, becoming concurrent with that route.
 They then come to an intersection with SR 351 (which is also Tennessee State Route 107 Cutoff, an auxiliary Route of SR 107) before leaving South Greene at a crossing of the Nolichucky River, just a few yards away from the historic Nolichucky Dam and its reservoir, Davy Crockett Lake.
 SR 70/SR 107 continue north through some farmland before entering Greeneville.
 They go through some suburbs and pass by a few businesses before coming to an intersection with US 321/SR 35, with the SR 107 separating to follow that route northeast into downtown, all the while SR 70 completely bypasses downtown to the south.
-SR 70 then widens to 4-lanes, through undivided, and goes to intersect and become concurrent with US 11E Bus/SR 350, turning west.
-They then come to major interchange with US 11E/SR 34 (Andrew Johnson Highway), where US 11E Bus/SR 350 both end and SR 70 becomes concurrent with US 11E/SR 34, turning east as a 4-lane divided highway, with the road continuing as Blue Springs Parkway (Old US 11E).
-Shortly afterwards, they come to another intersection, where SR 70 separates and turns north, returning to a 2-lane highway and leaving Greeneville.
+SR 70 then widens to four lanes, through undivided, and goes to intersect and become concurrent with US 11E Bus/SR 350, turning west.
+They then come to major interchange with US 11E/SR 34 (Andrew Johnson Highway), where US 11E Bus/SR 350 both end and SR 70 becomes concurrent with US 11E/SR 34, turning east as a four-lane divided highway, with the road continuing as Blue Springs Parkway (Old US 11E).
+Shortly afterwards, they come to another intersection, where SR 70 separates and turns north, returning to a two-lane highway and leaving Greeneville.
 It then becomes narrow and curvy again as it goes through more farmland.
-It then makes a sharp right turn at an intersection with a county road (Marvin Road) before continuing north for about 2 miles before coming to an interchange with I-81 (Exit 30).
+It then makes a sharp right turn at an intersection with a county road (Marvin Road) before continuing north for about 2 mi before coming to an interchange with I-81 (Exit 30).
 It then come to a T-intersection with Horton Highway, a major county road the connects the highway to the town of Baileyton, the community of Fall Branch, and SR 93.
 It then turns left to go west around a mountain before going down a narrow valley before weaving through some mountains and crossing into Hawkins County.